jlbeans/the_odin_project_ruby/README.md

-~Exercises completed for The Odin Project~
+##Exercises were completed for The Odin Project